Divorce and Other Options for Ending Your Marriage with Children in Washington State

-You should resolve the unborn child’s paternity before the entry of Final Divorce Orders.
+You should resolve the unborn child’s parentage before the entry of Final Divorce Orders.
 You can:

 File a motion for genetic testing.
 Parentage Cases: Filing a Motion for Genetic Testing has forms and instructions.

 Contact the Division of Child Support, for referral to the family support section of the Prosecuting Attorney’s office.
-They may file a parentage action in court to determine the child’s paternity.
-There are strict time limits in which a presumed or acknowledged father may deny/challenge paternity.
+They may file a parentage action in court.
+There are strict time limits in which a presumed or acknowledged father may deny or challenge parentage.
 Talk with a lawyer.